Hawaii – The land of the Kitchy Cool, beach hair, good vibes and an empty wallet.

 Stepping off the plane at Kahului airport, the primary airport in Maui, dusty air hovered lightly over the tarmac, scaling upwards to envelop us in a soft welcoming embrace.

-Sporting dark shades of brown with heavily varnished wood and cold textured brick walls plastered everywhere I’m bemused as to why so little has been updated since the 1950s.
-I was still to embrace the land of kitchy cool.
+Old buses, puffing out a burnt diesel aroma, chugged dotting passengers towards the arrivals terminal.
+Sporting dark shades of brown with heavily varnished wood and cold textured brick walls plastered everywhere I’m bemused as to why so little has been updated in this terminal since the 1950s.
+I was clearly still to embrace the land of kitchy cool.

 Entering the States as a visitor can be a painful process at customs, if not daunting experience.
-This time however, thanks to baby, we were directed to the “all other” line and able to breeze through.
+This time however, thanks to baby, we were directed to the “all other” line and able to happily breeze through.

-After a brief taster of Hawaii prices, and a warm sensation of small holes being slowly burnt into our pockets, it was time to play Sherlock and find our room.
+After a brief taster of Hawaii prices, and a warm sensation of small holes being slowly burnt through our pockets as money slowly evaporated into thin air, it was time to play Sherlock and find our room.